American Home Shield is fraudulent

 Published:

 In reality, that is not the way it works.
-If the issue is minor (e.g., clogged kitchen drain pipe), they will send you a guy to fix, but the cost would be more or less around \$125 anyway.
-If the issue is major (e.g., malfunctioning appliance), they will find a way to make an exception and deny the claim.
+If the issue is minor (e.g., a clogged kitchen drain pipe), they will send someone to fix it, but the cost would be around $125 anyway.
+If the issue is major (e.g., a malfunctioning appliance), they will find a way to make an exception and deny the claim.

 Let me tell you about my long adventure with my dryer.
 When we moved to San Diego in 2013 and bought our house, the dryer was included, which was already pretty old.
 It stopped working sometime in November 2020.
-We could have just bought a new one, but just at the same time, my oven malfunctioned, so I decided to request a service from AHS on November 22, 2020 because you only pay \$125 once, even if it involves two appliances.
+We could have just bought a new one, but my oven also malfunctioned, so I decided to request service from AHS on November 22, 2020, because you only pay $125 once, even if it involves two appliances.
 Big mistake.

-Since it was around Thanksgiving, it took until December 1 for the contractor to visit.
-The guy reset the oven and it was OK, but said he needs to order some parts for the dryer and left.
-The guy came back on December 23 with the parts to fix the dryer, but said he needs more parts and left.
+Since it was around Thanksgiving, the contractor didn’t visit until December 1.
+The guy reset the oven, and it was OK, but he said he needed to order some parts for the dryer and left.
+The guy came back on December 23 with the parts to fix the dryer, but said he needed more parts and left.
 We waited, waited, but the parts never came, just as Hiro said in the Thomas the Tank Engine film “Hero of the Rails”, so sometime around January 10, 2021, I called the contractor.
-They said they made a request to AHS to authorize ordering new parts but got no response from them.
-I was pretty mad because by that time we were living without a dryer for nearly two months and I had to deal with my wife’s (legitimate) complaints.
-Then I called AHS and they said they have not received any request from the contractor.
-Great communication skill.
-Anyway, the customer service agent of AHS called the contractor while putting me on hold, and I was assured that the order has been authorized and the dryer should be fixed once the parts arrived.
+They said they made a request to AHS to authorize ordering new parts, but received no response.
+I was pretty mad because by then we had been living without a dryer for nearly two months, and I had to deal with my wife’s (legitimate) complaints.
+Then I called AHS, and they said they have not received any request from the contractor.
+Great communication skills.
+Anyway, the customer service agent of AHS called the contractor while putting me on hold, and I was assured that the order had been authorized and the dryer should be fixed once the parts arrived.

 Long story short, don’t do business with American Home Shield.